Children today, and particularly boys, need extra time, love and support in the fast paced world in which we now live.

 The book; The Soul of Discipline by Kim John Payne

-Join a Simplicity Parenting series of 4 gatherings, held weekly, with the next course starting on Thursday 23 July 2020, 7.30pm.
+Join a Simplicity Parenting series of 4 gatherings, held weekly.
+The first series for 2021 will begin in May.
+Please email to register your interest.
 Cost is $80.00 for the full course, and free for kindergarten whanau.
 Be in touch with Traceylee or to discuss Simplicity Parenting further: firstname.lastname@example.org

 Ph: Kindergarten 07 378 8042 or Traceylee mobile: 021 520 118